BITCOIN PI CYCLE TOP

 In Bitcoin's history, those crossings have landed remarkably close to major price peaks — usually within a few days.
 That's why it's watched as a top-spotter.
 It says nothing about bottoms and stays silent for years at a time.

-Think of it as a smoke alarm for cycle tops: quiet almost always, loud only when things are running hot.
+Think of it as a smoke alarm for cycle tops: quiet almost always, loud only when a top is near.
 Like any single gauge it isn't a guarantee — best read alongside the other cycle measures rather than on its own.